geneweb/geneweb/README.md

 ## Installation (for users)

-WARNING: before installing a new version of GeneWeb, it is highly recommended to save your bases into .gw formated files.
+WARNING: before installing a new version of GeneWeb, it is highly recommended to save your bases into .gw formatted files.

 When installing a version of GeneWeb with the "pre-release" qualifier, you are participating to the collective test effort (thanks for your contribution).
 You should keep aside the previous version